bookofproofs/bookofproofs.github.io/_sources/history/20th-century/olubummo.md

 title: Olubummo (2), Yewande
 born: 1960
 died: 0
-keywords: Yewande Olubummo, Nigerian, Mathematics, US, Chair, NSF, Undergraduates
+keywords: yewande olubummo,olubummo
-description: Yewande Olubummo, a Nigerian mathematician based in the US, was Chair of the Mathematics Department at Spelman College and led an NSF program to encourage minority undergraduates.
-She has achieved many notable accomplishments, including multiple research awards.
+description: Yewande Olubummo is a Nigerian mathematician who works in the United States.
+In 2006-2010 she was chair of the mathematics department at Spelman College.
+She publishes papers on functional analysis and dynamical systems.
+With National Science Foundation support she led a programme to encourage minority undergraduates in mathematics to go on to graduate study.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---